maplesyrup-0606/Mercury/UBC/CPEN 4-1/CPSC 425/Lectures/Lecture 18.md

 #### Neural Network
 Connect a bunch of neurons together - a collection of connected neurons.
-All neurons share the same connectivity → yet have different weights and bias associated.
+All neurons share the same connectivity (for FC) → yet have different weights and bias associated.
 ![[Screenshot 2024-12-01 at 12.58.58 AM.png]]

 ![[Screenshot 2024-12-01 at 12.59.14 AM.png]]